Dr. Michael R. MaxwellCollege of Letters and Sciences

-At National University, Dr. Maxwell regularly teaches General Zoology (BIO 412 & 412A), Ecology (BIO 330), Evolution (BIO 310), and Natural History of California (BIO 450).
-He has also taught courses such as Animal Behavior (BIO 420) and Biodiversity (BIO 411).
+Dr. Maxwell teaches General Biology (BIO 162), Ecology (BIO 330), Evolution (BIO 310), Animal Behavior (BIO 420), and Natural History of California (BIO 450).
 Dr. Maxwell encourages students to conduct independent research projects with NU faculty, and welcomes inquiries about these projects from students.

 As a behavioral ecologist and zoologist, Dr. Maxwell has examined diverse topics and questions in biology.
 Currently, he investigates the mating behavior and ecology of praying mantises in California.
 Previous projects include mating behavior and paternity in squid, population dynamics and fishery management of squid, population dynamics of baleen whales, and behavioral studies of primates in the field (olive baboons in Kenya) and in captivity (mandrills and golden monkeys).